alvarofernandezmalagon/TFM-Taxi-Fare-Prediction/README.md

 ## About the technology
-### Programming languages and interpreters
+### Programming languages

  - Spark Python API (**PySpark**) : Used practically throughout the project as a result of the large amount of data that has been worked with.
- - **Python**Used for the study of Pickup points or Dropoff points of taxis that may be in the water and for the construction of the model.
+ - **Python** Used for the study of Pickup points or Dropoff points of taxis that may be in the water and for the construction of the model.

+### Libraries to install

+The first thing we have to do is prepare an eviroment to be able to run all the code.
+Then we are going to run the next commands in a Terminal (maybe bash):

+1. Libraries to run the code
+	conda install jupyter
+	conda install pyspark
+	conda install numpy
+	conda install pandas
+	conda install matplotlib
+	conda install seaborn
+	conda install scikit-learn
+	conda install -c conda-forge xgboost

+2. Library to download the data from Google Drive: pip install googledrivedownloader

 ## Data acquisition